therohanrathee/therohanrathee.github.io/index.md

 🎉 Prizes await those who successfully unveil the secrets hidden in the digital labyrinth, and eternal glory as the saviors of our school's virtual sanctum is within your grasp.

 📆 Save the date, clear your schedules, and prepare for an adventure like no other!
-The hunt begins [insert date and time], and the countdown to justice starts now.
+The hunt begins , and the countdown to justice starts now.

 🌐 **Are you ready to become a Digital Detective?
 Join us on this thrilling quest as we unmask the hacker and restore order to our digital domain!** 🌐

-*Stay tuned for updates, and may the code-breaking force be with you!* 🔒🔓
+*Stay tuned on [Discord](https://discord.gg/JwDdBP3mdx) for updates, and may the code-breaking force be with you!* 🔒🔓